-After I graduating college in 2016, I have been trying to unfold the mystery of Instagram.
+After graduating from college in 2016, I have been trying to unfold the mystery of Instagram.
 I tried desperately to post consistently, use all the right hashtags, like people back, but to no avail.
-My engagement was zitch, and I only gain followers that would unfollow me the next day.
+My engagement was a pitch, and I only gain followers that would unfollow me the next day.

 Within the last few months, I got my branding together, watched a BUNCH of videos, and read soooo many articles.
 I believe that I am finally making progress, and I wanted to share what has worked for me.
 So, here are my Instagram secrets.